What is Tribal Consultation?

 The defining features of a Tribal consultations are:

-- Notice to Tribes provided at least 30 days in advance of the first scheduled consultation session and containing sufficient detail of the topic to be discussed to allow tribal leaders an opportunity to fully engage in the consultation
+• Notice to Tribes provided at least 30 days in advance of the first scheduled consultation session and containing sufficient detail of the topic to be discussed to allow Tribal leaders an opportunity to fully engage in the consultation

-- Federal decision-maker participation
+• Federal Government decision-maker participation

-- Discussion between Tribes and Federal decision-makers
+• Discussion between Tribes and federal decision-makers

-- Federal response to Tribes regarding how Tribal input was incorporated into the final Federal decision.
+• Federal response to Tribes regarding how Tribal input was incorporated into the final federal decision.

 What Triggers a Tribal Consultation?